 Got Vulnerability?
 Cloud Security Alliance Wants to Identify It

-The new working group is focused on a subset of the technology vulnerability problem and is called the CSA Universal Vulnerability Identifier Working Group.
-What we see is a need to figure out how to create identifiers for vulnerabilities in software, services and other IT infrastructure that is proportionate to the amount of technology in existence.
+The new working group is focused on a subset of the technology vulnerability problem and is called the CSA Global Security Database Working Group.
+What we see is a need to figure out how to create identifiers for vulnerabilities in software, services and other IT infrastructure that is proportional to the amount of technology in existence.
 Dan Geer was famous for saying that the birth of the modern information security industry can be traced to the introduction of a TCP/IP stack in Windows 95.
 The quantity of connected computing systems has grown by several orders of magnitude since that day and it does not appear that the number of reported vulnerabilities has kept pace.
 I hear many leaders talk about the need to have automation, scale and agility in cybersecurity, and I think these capabilities are not present in vulnerability identifier systems.
-Cloud computing has made the term “on demand” ubiquitous and I suppose the problem statement we want to solve for is this: How can we assign identifiers to technology vulnerabilities “on demand” in a way that maximizes its usefulness to the industry?
+Cloud computing has made the term “on demand” ubiquitous and I suppose the problem statement we want to solve is: How can we assign identifiers to technology vulnerabilities “on demand” in a way that maximizes its usefulness to the industry?

 We know there are a lot of tremendous experts who have lived through the pain points we are planning to address.
-We have put online a temporary project website and encourage anyone interested in participating in this new working group to check it out here: https://universalvulnerabilityidentifier.org/
+We encourage anyone interested in participating in this new working group to check it out here.